emilyhmm/Orbital24_6020_ShopSavvy/README.md

+Please visit https://shoppysavvy.vercel.app/ to view our website.

-Here are the steps you can follow to run our program:
+Here are the steps you can follow to run our program locally:

 1. Clone this repository by running `git clone git@github.com:<github username>/Orbital24_6020_ShopSavvy.git <new-folder>`